DrDroidLab/drdroidapi-java/README.md

 - service_name <String>
 ```

-Additionally, you can control the behavior of DrDroid Client by configuring following variables either directly in the code or through ENV variables.
+Additionally, you can configure the DrDroid Client directly in the code or through ENV variables.

 ```agsl
 ClientConfiguration.drDroidConnectionTimeoutInMs (int, default: 1000) - Http call connect timeout between client and collector